SeaQL/seaography/README.md

 cargo run
 ```

-Go to http://localhost:8000/ and try out the following query:
+Go to http://localhost:8000/ and try out the following queries:

 ```graphql
 {